nbe95/arduino-timer/README.md

 # Arduino Timer Module

-This is a very basic OOP timer implementation for easy low-level handling of schedules or repetitive tasks.
+This is a basic OOP timer implementation for easy low-level handling of schedules or repetitive tasks on embedded hardware.
+[Scroll down](#example-code) for a meaningful example.

+## Why?

-The code is designed to provide a simple and intuitive interface for a quick and easy development.
-To use it, simply create a Timer object and think of it as a stopwatch.
-You can start, stop, set a desired total duration or check the elapsed time at any time.
+The code is designed to provide a **simple and intuitive interface** and therefore help you develop quickly and without pain.
+To use it, simply create a Timer object and think of it as a **stopwatch**: You can start, stop, set a desired total duration or check the elapsed time at any time.
 Each timer internally uses `uint32_t` values as returned by `millis()` to store the duration and starting time.
 Given this technical limitation, any duration of up to almost 50 days (4,294,967,295 ms) can be handled, which should be sufficient for most task running on embedded hardware.

 > Pro tip: The method `checkAndRestart()` comes in very handy when creating a repetitive task.
 Used as a one-liner with an if-clause, it checks whether it's